vishnuap02/HackNITR_SchoolPredictor/README.md

 This contains only Backend part (using python).

 # Backend:
+* main.py file must be run for backend .
+* api.py has limited features and is for local DataBase.

 The features supported are:
 1) Creating school records.
 Using POST request in Postman to create new record.
 The request being :